HiteshReddy28/HiteshReddy28/README.md

 - 👋 Hi, I’m @HiteshReddy28
-- 👀 I’m interested in Chess, and coding(problem solving)
+- 👀 I’m interested in Chess, and coding(problem-solving)
-- 🌱 I’m currently learning Computer Science Engineering
+- 🌱 I’m doing my master's in Computer Science at the New Jersey Institute of Technology.
 - 📫 reach me using buereddyhiteshreddy28@gmail.com

 <!---